camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/local-kubernetes-cluster.md

 To interact with the Camunda services inside a Kubernetes cluster without Ingress setup, you can use the [kubectl port-forward](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/) command to route traffic from your local machine to the services running in the kind cluster.
 This is useful for quick tests or for development purposes.

 First, port-forward each of the components.
 Use a separate terminal for each command.
 Then, each component can be accessed at `http://localhost:PORT` (for example, Optimize will have the address `http://localhost:8083`).
-To get a full list of port mapping run the following command, `helm status camunda-platform`.
+To get a full list of port mappings, run `helm status camunda-platform`.

 ## Connecting to the workflow engine